 A revenue-strategy operator who built and runs a production, multi-agent AI system — solo, end-to-end.
-The future of GTM, already running.
+GTM engineering before it had a job title.

 // the same instinct that runs a revenue org — applied to building one